simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 Follow the Spark streaming installation and set up instructions here: https://github.com/simonambridge/NCFP/blob/master/TransactionHandlers/NCFP-Txn-Handlers-README.md

-### Batch Analytics

-Two Spark batch jobs have been included.
-* `run_rollupbymerchant.sh` provides a daily roll-up of all the transactions in the last day, by merchant.
-* `run_rollupbycc.sh` populates the hourly/daily/monthly/yearly aggregate tables by credit card, calculating the total_amount, avg_amount and total_count.

-The roll up batch analytics code and submit scripts can be found under the directory `RollUpReports` (pre-requisite: run the streaming analytics first in order to populate the Transaction table with transactions).

-Follow the Spark batch job installation and set up instructions here:https://github.com/simonambridge/NCFP/tree/master/RollUpReports/README.md

-When the above steps have been completed the system should be setup and functioning.

-Now you'll want to know what the capabilities of this platform are so that you can begin to understand what kind of hardware you might need to build a real system.
-We can use the NuoDB SimpleDriver stress tool  to help us measure system performance.

-## Step 5: Querying Data Using A ReST API with Node.js and D3

-The sample SQL queries are served by a web service written in Node.js.
-The code for this web service is provided in the repo.

-A ReSTful web interface provides an API to allow the calling programs to query the data in NuoDB.

-Use a web browser to run the queries.
-Use the example url’s supplied - these will return a json representation of the data using the ReST service.
-Alternatively paste the queries into nuosql and run them from the SQL command line.

-The instructions for setting up the ReST Server are described here: http://github.com/simonambridge/NCFP/tree/master/ReST.md

-## Step 6: SimpleDriver

-Running a NuoDB performance test tool helps show how NuoDB will perform in terms of latency and throughput for writes and reads to/from the system.

-The stress tool will inject synthetic data, so we will use a different table specifically for the stress testing.

-The schema crteation script ```creates_and_inserts.SQL``` also creates the dummy table ```txn_by_cc``` that will be used by SimpleDriver for the performance testing.

-SimpleDriver can generate synthetic 'real' data, for example: month is a value between 1 and 12, year is between 2010 and 2020, credit card number is 16 characters in length, etc. The text fields are filled with random text.

-SimpleDriver can be run repeatedly varying number of threads, batch counts etc. This allows you to determine the optimum number of threads required to optimally run the task.

 <sub>Acknowldegements: Based on the original project created with help from colleagues at DataStax.